BMC members are invited to nominate a volunteer for an award recognising the vital contribution volunteers make to the

 All BMC members are welcome to nominate a volunteer for any or all of the awards by completing the following online form, providing as much detail as possible:

 The deadline for all nominations will be noon on the 31st January 2022.

 Please note that wherever possible a nomination should be supported by a BMC committee or BMC local area.

-The nominations will be assessed by a small assessment panel led by BMC president Lynn Robinson.
+The nominations will be assessed by a small assessment panel led by the BMC President.

 BMC Awards – Key points to consider